revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 of a strict molecular clock {% cite Zuckerkandl1962 %} can allow for more accurate estimates of substitution rates and divergence times
 {% cite Drummond2006 %}.
-The simplest type of relaxed clock model assumes that lineage-specific substitution rates are independent or “uncorrelated”.
+The simplest type of relaxed clock model assumes that lineage-specific substitution rates are independent or "uncorrelated".
 One example of such an uncorrelated relaxed model is the uncorrelated *exponential* relaxed clock, in which the substitution rate for each lineage is assumed to be independent and identically distributed